 Yes, it is possible to get a flat stomach from lipo.
 However, it is not a guarantee.
 This procedure can only remove around a third of the fat in a large targeted area, like the abdomen.
 Also, it is possible that the only way to achieve a flat stomach is receiving a tummy tuck.
 Sometimes, during pregnancy, the lower abdominal muscles become so damaged that they stick out, creating a “pouch.”

-How Soon Can You See the Results From This Procedure?
+How Soon Can You See the Results From This Procedure in 2023?

 You can expect to see the final results of your procedure after roughly one to three months post-op.
 Even though the excess fat cells are suctioned out of your body through a cannula at the time of your procedure, your skin needs time to adjust to your new contours.
 How quickly your skin adjusts to your new contours depends on the elasticity of your skin.
 To see your results as quickly as possible, focus on drinking lots of water and eating nutritiously.